Cochrane's Craft: History

-Around the time that the British Witchcraft Act 1735 was repealed in 1951, and it became legal to practice witchcraft in the United Kingdom, Cochrane, who was in his early twenties, founded a coven, and named it the Clan of Tubal Cain after the biblical figure Tubal-cain (the first blacksmith), as a reference to his work in that profession.
-At first, he had tried to work with Gardner, but broke with him on creative differences.
+Around the time that the British Witchcraft Act 1735 was repealed in 1951, Cochrane, who was in his early twenties, founded a coven, and named it the Clan of Tubal Cain after the biblical figure Tubal-cain (the first blacksmith), as a reference to his work in that profession.
+At first, he worked with Gerald Gardner, the founder of Wicca, but broke with him on creative differences.
 This created a rivalry that continued through Gardner's death.

 Cochrane initiated his wife Jane and several others into the craft, and they then joined the coven.
 Among these was Evan John Jones, who would one day replace Robert Cochrane as the Magister of the Clan of Tubal Cain.
 Jones had met Cochrane through his wife Jane, as they both worked for the same company.
 The group performed their rituals either at Cochrane's house, or, more often, at Burnham Beeches, though they also performed rituals at the South Downs, after which they would stay the night at Doreen Valiente's flat in Brighton.

-According to Kelden, Doreen Valiente, after the schism with Garderner, joined Cochrane in 1964 contributing to the bulk of Cochrane's "Traditional Witchcraft" as she had to Wicca.
+According to Kelden, Doreen Valiente, after the schism with Gardner, joined Cochrane in 1964 contributing to the bulk of Cochrane's "Traditional Witchcraft" as she had to Wicca.

 In 1966, Robert Cochrane died.
 Jane, Robert's widow, then named Jones as the Magister of the Clan of Tubal Cain.

-In 1982, two Americans named Dave & Ann Finnin reached out to Gray and Jones.
+In 1982, two Americans named Dave and Ann Finnin reached out to Gray and Jones.
 In 1986, after four years of correspondence, Jones adopted the Finnins into the Clan of Tubal Cain and named them Magister and Maid of a satellite group called The Roebuck.
 Conflicts later arose between Jones and the Finnians, and he ceased communications with the couple In 1996, Mike Howard, editor of The Cauldron, introduced Jones to a woman named Shani Oates.
 In 1998, Jones felt Oates to be the best person to lead the Clan of Tubal Cain and formally named her its Maid, giving her "supreme and undivided authority over the whole Clan".
 Oates then named as her Magister Robin the Dart.
 On the Winter Solstice 2017, Oates appointed Ulric Goding as Magister of the Clan, as the successor to lead the Clan to future generations.

-Describing Cochrane's creation of his Witchcraft tradition, Oates remarked that "Like any true craftsman, he was able to mold raw material into a magical synthesis, creating a marvelous working system, at once instinctively true and intrinsically beautiful."
+Describing Cochrane's creation of his religious tradition, Oates remarked that "Like any true craftsman, he was able to mold raw material into a magical synthesis, creating a marvelous working system, at once instinctively true and intrinsically beautiful."